SouthGreenPlatform/VcfHunter/tutorial_GeneticLinkage.md

 linkage calculation and marker linkage representations along chromosome/genetic map.

-Go to the VcfHunter folder (Scripts can be run from any folder but the command lines in this tutorial assume you are in this folder and that you have python 3 version).
+**Go to the VcfHunter/TestTools/ folder** (Scripts can be run from any folder but the command lines in this tutorial assume you are in this folder and that you have python 3 version).

 Available data:
 ---------------
-*data/vcf/* is a folder containing several vcf including Carto.vcf.gz that contained genotyping on 188 individuals from a triploid mapping population (yes for the fun we will not use standard mapping pop)which will be used in this tutorial.
+*../data/vcf/* is a folder containing several vcf including Carto.vcf.gz that contained genotyping on 188 individuals from a triploid mapping population (yes for the fun we will not use standard mapping pop)which will be used in this tutorial.
-*data/reference/Reference.agp* an agp file locating scaffold in chromosomes.
+*../data/reference/Reference.agp* an agp file locating scaffold in chromosomes.

 A- Selecting segregating marker: